goyal-rohan/goyal-rohan.github.io/index.md

 ## About Me

-I am a second-year PhD student in the Theory of Computation Group at MIT, where I am extremely fortunate to be advised by Yael Tauman Kalai.
+I am a second-year PhD student in the [Theory of Computation Group](https://toc.csail.mit.edu/) at MIT, where I am extremely fortunate to be advised by Yael Tauman Kalai.

 Before this, I did my BSc.(Hons) in Mathematics and Computer Science from [Chennai Mathematical Institute](https://www.cmi.ac.in/).
 During my undergrad, I was lucky enough to be advised by [Prahladh Harsha](https://www.tcs.tifr.res.in/~prahladh/) and [Mrinal Kumar](https://mrinalkr.bitbucket.io/).
 I also spent summer 2024 in at [IRIF Paris](https://www.irif.fr/) working under [David Saulpic](https://www.normalesup.org/~saulpic/) on clustering algorithms.
+I will be spending summer 2026 interning with [Guy Rothblum](https://guyrothblum.wordpress.com/) at Apple's New York offices.

 ## Research Interests